EmmaBest/Val-Broeksmit-audio/README.md

 ### April
  * April 01, 2020 - Val registers LIME & COCONUT DATA INTELLIGENCE (LCDI) INC. in Delaware
  * April 10, 2020 - Marie decides not to give Marlowe back, and Val and Steve have their alleged fight.
 Val says Marlowe is lying and having behaviorial issues
- * April 22, 2020 - Odessa conversation recorded
+ * April 22, 2020 - Odessa Rae conversation recorded

 ### May
  * May, 2020 - Val says he filed police report against Nordine, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Steve.
 LAPD received report from Marie and investigated, found no issues